zetapadosi/padosi-backend/README.md

   - [ ] Add the follower and following routes to get the follower and following
     - [ ] Unit testing for the Follower and following

+- ### 🏁 Day 4️⃣ Work

+  - [x] Add the update the distance and bio endpoint of the users
+    - [x] Get the details of the end points and update the values
+    - [ ] Unit Testing for the distance and bio update

 ---

 ### 🥇 The Endpoints and the output of the endpoints